-After the holocaust, Betsy became a sculptor and created countless heavy bronze figures of children, in her attempt to process her tragic loss.
+After the Holocaust, Betsy became a sculptor, creating countless heavy bronze figures of children as a way to process her immense loss.

-This is a reflection on remembrance, grief and art.
+This film is a reflection on remembrance, grief, and the power of art.

 The Composers